Boone - the Early Years

 The next morning they attend the local church service.
 While there Boone is able to hire a few of the older boys to help him with some of the work.
-The rest of the day is spent getting organized in the barn.
+The rest of the day is spent getting set up in the barn.

 The next day the boys are back to work on the pit while Boone is at the mercantile store to make the purchase of the other parts he needs for the job.
 He pays his half, and the shop owner knows to bill the owner of the barn for the rest.
-Boone pays to have the items delivered, as well.
+Boone also pays to have the items delivered to the site.
 Then he spends the rest of the day digging post holes around the area he marked out beside the barn.

 On Wednesday Boone has the boys use the barn owner’s wagon to collect a load of river rocks to fill the bottom half of the pit they’ve dug while he builds a sturdy frame and water tank over the other area.